 I’m assuming you’ve already installed Simhub.
 If not, here’s my post on dashboards with Simhub for a useful primer.

 Open Simhub, and head to the Arduino menu option on the left-hand side of the window.

 From there, select “Single Arduino”.
 I initially had nothing in the detected hardware box (below), so I installed the Windows driver for Arduino via this link.

-As soon as the driver had installed, Simhub detected the device:
+As soon as the driver had been installed, Simhub detected the device:

 Next, head to the Shakeit Motors option (left hand nav) and select “Motors output”

 Clicking “Arduino motors and fans”, select “Enable”.

 Here, you select which effects should be active.
 It’s good first to use the “Test now” link, just to work out which channels your throttle and brakes are on.